The Labours of Hercules: The Cretan Bull

 In questioning Hugh, Poirot hears of his dreams which always seem to include elements of hydrophobia.
-He also suffers from hallucinations and has one while speaking to Poirot of seeing a skeletal figure in the garden.
+He also has hallucinations and has one while speaking to Poirot of seeing a skeletal figure in the garden.
 Poirot, however, is convinced that Hugh is sane and begins his investigations, asking Diana to arrange for him to spend the night in the manor.
 He searches Hugh's room and also makes a trip to a local chemist, supposedly to buy a toothbrush.

 That night, Hugh somehow manages to get out of his locked room and is found outside Diana's room, a bloodied knife in his hands from having killed a cat.
 Hugh recovers consciousness, is shocked to hear what has happened and tells the others that he intends to go out shooting rabbits.
 It is clear that his real intention is to commit suicide in the woods with a shotgun and therefore save himself and the others from further pain.
 Poirot stops him and tells them all that Hugh is being set up to kill himself.

 The culprit decided to use the Admiral's atropine eyedrops to induce madness in Hugh, inspired by Frobisher's accounts of datura poisoning in India.
 The atropine was mixed into Hugh's shaving cream so that it could be absorbed through his skin, causing hallucinations and intense thirst, and the culprit killed the animals and planted evidence to frame him.
 Poirot accuses the Admiral of being responsible; he had discovered that Hugh was actually Frobisher's son, caused the drowning to punish Mrs Chandler for her infidelity, and conceived the plot to eliminate Hugh.
 The Admiral, suffering from the family's hereditary madness, had prevented Hugh from seeing a doctor because an examination would have confirmed his sanity.
 Poirot had verified his theory by having the chemist test a sample of Hugh's shaving cream and noting his and Frobisher's similar mannerisms.

 The Admiral scoffs at Poirot's explanation, then takes Hugh's shotgun and goes into the woods to hunt rabbits.
 A shot is heard shortly after.